 Downtime Together

-Bonding doesn’t have to be all high-speed games of chase-the-string—sometimes it looks like cuddling up on the couch together and giving them head scratches.
+Bonding together doesn’t have to be all high-speed games of chase—sometimes it looks like cuddling up on the couch together and giving them head scratches.
 Grooming is an essential cat behavior, and mutual grooming is a way to show affection and trust.
 Petting or brushing your cat (and possibly receiving some licks in return) is the feline equivalent of a trip to the nail salon with your BFF.
 It’s a time to kick back, relax, and take care of each other.

 Animal Playmates